wp-plugins/my-tickets/readme.txt

 The default My Tickets plug-in integrates with PayPal Standard payments, so you can sell tickets immediately.
 You can also take offline payments, to use My Tickets as a reservation platform.

-More premium add-ons are being developed, but you can purchase the <a href="https://www.joedolson.com/my-tickets/add-ons/">Authorize.net payment gateway</a> plug-in today!
+Explore the premium add-ons for My Tickets! <a href="https://www.joedolson.com/my-tickets/add-ons/">Buy the Authorize.net payment gateway, Donations add-on and more</a>!

 = Basic Features: =